 Improve public understanding and support of professional wildlife management, research, conservation and other matters related to wildlife resources.

-BYLAWS OF THE MINNESOTA CHAPTER OF THE WILDLIFE SOCIETY

 Recognize and commend outstanding achievements of individuals and organizations in protection, maintenance, restoration, and enhancement of habitats and wildlife.

-Focus Chapter aims and objectives and those of The Wildlife Society and the North Central Section upon the needs of wildlife professionals and upon wildlife issues, problems and events as they occur in Minnesota and as needed elsewhere.
+Focus Chapter aims and objectives, and those of the Society and the North Central Section, upon the needs of wildlife professionals and upon wildlife issues, problems and events as they occur in Minnesota and as needed elsewhere.

-Take appropriate actions when wildlife or related problems arise in Minnesota, and to notify, if necessary, The Wildlife Society and North Central Section of recommendations for action.
+Take appropriate actions when wildlife or related problems arise in Minnesota, and notify, if necessary, the Society and North Central Section of recommendations for action.

 Provide forums for all those interested in wildlife, wildlife habitats, and related natural resource issues.

+Intentionally act to increase diversity, equity, and inclusion in the Chapter, the Society, and the wildlife profession.

 ARTICLE III.
 CHAPTER YEAR